top of page

 Speedie Readies: Show the Code.
 The Dual Route to Word Mapping Mastery.

-Speedie Readies Pilot Summary
+Speedie Readies Wtih a TA Pilot Summary

 Purpose

 It aims to prevent the dyslexia paradox, where children who are clearly at risk are not supported until they have already begun to fail at reading and are struggling with spelling.
+Dyslexia screening generally refers to screening with graphemes, ie after phonics instruction.

 This pilot provides early, meaningful support that strengthens the foundational skills needed for reading success, particularly phonemic awareness and phonological working memory, before reading failure occurs.
+Before they start to struggle connecting letters and sounds.

 Focus of the Pilot